What the standard requires

 Because the ECL model is forward-looking by design, it front-loads loss recognition compared to the old incurred loss approach.
 That shift is what makes it both more economically sound and harder to audit.

 For auditors, ECL is one of the most challenging estimates to audit.
-The calculation involves multiple inputs (probability of default (PD), loss given default (LGD), exposure at default (EAD)), each requiring significant judgement.
+The calculation involves multiple inputs (probability of default (PD), loss given default (LGD), exposure at default (EAD), and forward-looking scenario weightings), each requiring significant judgement.
 The "significant increase in credit risk" threshold between Stage 1 and Stage 2 is a major area of management judgement and audit focus.
+Nobody enjoys re-performing the staging assessment on a large loan book, but skipping it is how files get flagged at inspection.

-Under ISA 540 (Revised), the auditor must evaluate the methods, assumptions, and data used in the ECL model, assess estimation uncertainty, and consider management bias, particularly the temptation to understate provisions.
+Under ISA 540 (Revised), the auditor must evaluate the methods and assumptions used in the ECL model, test the data inputs, assess estimation uncertainty, and consider management bias (particularly the temptation to understate provisions).
 For banks, this often requires specialist credit risk modelling expertise on the audit team.
+The temptation is to just roll it forward from PY, but inspectors look for evidence that the team challenged the current-year inputs independently.

 ECL formula